lohedges/slsm/src/README.md

-The are several optional parameters that may be passed to the constructor, allowing the user to specify the [Courant-Friedrichs-Lewy](https://en.wikipedia.org/wiki/Courant–Friedrichs–Lewy_condition) (CFL) condition, to adjust the width of the narrow band region, or to fixed the boundary of the domain.
+The are several optional parameters that may be passed to the constructor, allowing the user to specify the [Courant-Friedrichs-Lewy](https://en.wikipedia.org/wiki/Courant–Friedrichs–Lewy_condition) (CFL) condition, to adjust the width of the narrow band region, or to fix the boundary of the domain.
 Default parameters are a CFL limit of 0.5 grid units, a narrow band of 6 elements, and a free domain boundary.